dmerc12/DSA/data_structures/trees/trees.md

 Each node's balance factor can be recomputed by determining left and right subtree heights, or for speed can be stored in each node and then incrementally uppdated : +1 if ascending from a left child, -1 if from a right child.
 If a balance factor update yields 2 or -2, the imbalance case is determined via that node's left (for 2) or right (for -2) child's balance factor, and the appropriate rotations performed.

+Insertion starts with the standart BST insertion algorithm.
+After inserting a node, all ancestors of the inserted node, from the parent up to the root are rebalanced.
+A node is rebalanced by first computing the node's balance factor, then performing rotations if the balance factor is outside of the range [-1, 1].

+### AVL Removals:
+Given a key, an AVL tree remove operation removes the first-found matching node, restructuring the tree to preserve all AVL tree requirements.
+Removal begins by removing the node ussing the standard BST removal algorithm.
+After removing a node, all ancestors of the removed node, from the nodes' parent up to the root, are rebalanced.
+A node is rebalanced by first computing the node's balance factor, then performing rotations if the balance factor is 2 or -2.

+To remove a key, the AVL tree removal algorithm first locates the node containing the key using BSTSearch.
+If the node is found, AVLTreeRemoveNode is called to remove the node.
+Standard BST removal logic is used to remove the node from the tree.
+Then AVLTreeRebalance is called for all ancestors of the removed node, from the parent up to the root.